splitbrain/meh/README.md

 <meh-comments></meh-comments>
 ```

 This should give you a rough idea how Meh works.
-For a production setup, you should point your web server at the public.
+For a production setup, you should point your web server at the `public` directory.

 More details on how to set up the server can be found in the [Server Setup](doc/server.md) section.